Arkansas teachers give students a better start through economics education

 For Stephens, the classroom program is an extension of the firm’s commitment to educating Americans about the benefits of capitalism and the free market.
 Last year, Stephens launched the “This is Capitalism” web series focusing on stories that explain the free enterprise system.

-And for Economics Arkansas, the new classroom modules are the latest offering from an organization that’s been promoting economic literacy in schools for more than a half century.
+And for Economics Arkansas, the new classroom modules are the latest offering from an organization that’s been promoting economic literacy and personal finance education in schools for more than a half century.
 Kathleen Lawson, the executive director of Economics Arkansas, talked with Project Invested to share some insight into her organization’s mission and the new partnership with Stephens.

 Tell us about the work Economics Arkansas does to improve economics education in the state’s schools.